 Read More >

-The Achilles Tendon attached the calf muscle group to the heel bone and the lower aspect of the Achilles Tendon is known as the Achilles Tendon Insertion.
-There is a natural element of compression on the tendon as it wraps around the heel bone so when it develops into a tendinopathy it is important to avoid this position.
-Compression of the Achilles Tendon insertion occurs primarily when the heel drops below neutral, i.e. off a step so for the majority of the rehabilitation protocol for Insertional Achilles Tendinopathy, none of the exercises should go below neutral.
+The Achilles Tendon attaches the calf muscle group to the heel bone, and the lower aspect of the Achilles Tendon is known as the Achilles Tendon Insertion.
+There is a natural element of compression on the tendon as it wraps around the heel bone, so it is essential to avoid bending your knees over your toes or dropping your heel below neutral if you develop an Insertional Achilles Tendonitis.
+For most rehabilitation protocols for Insertional Achilles Tendinopathy, no exercises should go below neutral.

-Isometric Exercises are primarily used for very painful tendons that find it too difficult to take the ankle through full range.
-Historically there has been some moderate level evidence that this works well as an analgesic but there have been some studies questioning this since.
+Isometric exercises are primarily used for very painful tendons that find it too difficult to take the ankle through the entire range.
+Historically, there has been some moderate-level evidence that this works well as an analgesic, but some studies have questioned this.
 However, clinically we have found these exercises beneficial for those with constant Insertional Achilles Tendinopathy pain.

-A classic study by Alfredson et al, 1998, highlighted the importance of eccentric exercises for Achilles Tendonitis but since then we have found that isotonic strengthening (through range) is as beneficial and has greater compliance as it only needs to be done 3 times a week.
+A classic study by Alfredson et al., 1998, highlighted the importance of eccentric exercises for Achilles Tendonitis.
+Still, since then, we have found that isotonic strengthening (through the range) is as beneficial and has greater compliance as it only needs to be done 3 times a week.
 However, we will share the eccentric exercise below.

 Insertional Achilles Tendinopathy Exercises are beneficial for the rehabilitation of the tendon but exercises, where the heel drops below neutral, should be avoided.
 This includes heel raises off a step below neutral and calf raises on a leg press machine where only the forefoot is on the plate.